How to feel better about your body - Bish

 Imagine a world with completely different Beauty Standards (BS).
 Also imagine a world where there are no Beauty Standards (BS) at all.
 How would that change our conversations with each other?

 So if you work in mainstream media can you show images of people having fun who don’t fit the typical BS.
 Can we all do more in our social medias to share those kinds of images.
-Can you look for films, telly, magazines, websites, adverts or porn that shows different bodies in action?
-You know about Lizzo yes?
+Can you look for films, telly, magazines, websites, adverts, influencers, musicians, or porn that shows different bodies in action?

 Try my Teach Yourself Sex Ed course